 MD Route 32 Improvements (Phase I and II)

-The scheduled Triadelphia Road Bridge replacement (Phase II of Route 32 expansion) began on Monday, June 24.
+The Triadelphia Road Bridge replacement (Phase II of Route 32 expansion) began in June of 2019.
 During the full year of construction, a partial closure of the bridge will occur.
 Westbound traffic will be maintained, however, eastbound traffic will be detoured using Ten Oaks Road, northbound MD 32, and Rosemary Lane (see above map).
-This detour and partial closure began on Monday, June 24, 2019 and will be in effect through summer 2020.
-As of July 18, 2019, the project from Linden Church to I-70 is 12% complete and expected to finish summer 2022.
-The westbound lane of the Triadelphia Road bridge was demolished that week.
-The contractor is now working on the new bridge pilings on the westbound side.
+This detour and partial closure will be in effect through summer 2020.

 The Maryland State Highway Administration provides updates on their website about current and upcoming projects.
 To view the Maryland State Highway Administration’s updates for Route 32 improvements up to 70, click HERE.